dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 1. Building an OpenTripPlanner Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At the end of this part, you will end up with a working :term:`OTP data container`.
-The process works by providing :term:`OpenTripPlanner` with the necessary base data and using it to build the graph that will later be used by OTP to perform routing queries against.
+The process works by providing :term:`OpenTripPlanner` with the necessary base data and using it to build the graph that will later be used by OTP to perform routing queries.

 .. important::
     Make sure that the graph is being built with the same version